piyusharya8700/SQL-Practice-Log/README.md

 ## 📁 Repository Structure
 * `one_to_one.sql`: Implementing 1:1 relationship constraints using Primary and Foreign Keys to map users to unique documents (Passports).
 * `one_to_many.sql`: Designing a 1:M constraint system linking dynamic entity nodes (YouTube Channels to hosted Videos) with relational cascading mechanics.
+* `many_to_many.sql`: Implementing a M:M schema using a junction table to map student enrollments to platform courses dynamically.
 * `orders_data_cleaning.sql`: Exploring massive transaction datasets, detecting data anomalies, and applying conditional `CASE` updates for text standardization.

 ## 🛠️ Tech Stack